LalitPatidar/LalitPatidar.github.io/publications.md

 1. Patidar, L. and Bhamidipati, S.R., 2014.
 [Parametric Study of Drag Force on a Formula Student Electric Race Car Using CFD](https://doi.org/10.4028/www.scientific.net/AMM.575.300).
 In Applied Mechanics and Materials (Vol. 575, pp. 300-305).
 Trans Tech Publications.

 ## Conference Presentations
+1. Patidar, L., Khichar, M. and Thynell, S.T., 2019, January.
+Modeling of HMX Monopropellant Combustion with Detailed Condensed-Phase Kinetics.
+In AIAA Propulsion and Energy 2019 Forum, Indianapolis, IN.
+1. Patidar, L., Khichar, M. and Thynell, S.T., 2019, January.
+Thermogravimetric analysis and chemical kinetic modeling of HMX decomposition in liquid phase.
+In 11th US National Combustion Meeting, Pasadena, CA.
+1. Khichar, M., Patidar, L. and Thynell, S.T., 2019, January.
+Analysis of RDX monopropellant combustion wave structure using a model with detailed condensed-phase kinetics.
+In 11th US National Combustion Meeting, Pasadena, CA.
 1. Patidar, L., Khichar, M. and Thynell, S.T., 2018, January.
 Liquid-phase decomposition of RDX: Formation of Oxy-s-triazine and 1, 3, 4-oxadiazole.
-In 2018 Spring Technical Meeting of the Eastern States Section of the Combustion Institute, ESSCI 2018.
+In 2018 Spring Technical Meeting of the Eastern States Section of the Combustion Institute, ESSCI 2018, State College, PA.
 1. Khichar, M., Patidar, L. and Thynell, S.T., 2018, January.
 Computational study of condensed-phase kinetics during combustion of pure RDX.
-In 2018 Spring Technical Meeting of the Eastern States Section of the Combustion Institute, ESSCI 2018.
+In 2018 Spring Technical Meeting of the Eastern States Section of the Combustion Institute, ESSCI 2018, State College, PA.
 1. Patidar, L., Khichar, M. and Thynell, S.T., 2017, January.
 A quantum mechanics study on early decomposition reactions for liquid-phase HMX.
-In 10th US National Combustion Meeting.
+In 10th US National Combustion Meeting, College Park, MD.
 1. Khichar, M., Patidar, L. and Thynell, S.T., 2017, January.
 Computational analysis of RDX thermolysis in liquid state.
-In 10th US National Combustion Meeting.
+In 10th US National Combustion Meeting, College Park, MD.
 1. Patidar, L. and Thynell, S.T., 2016, January.
 A quantum mechanics investigation for RDX ring-opening reactions.
-In 2016 Spring Technical Meeting of the Eastern States Section of the Combustion Institute, ESSCI 2016.
+In 2016 Spring Technical Meeting of the Eastern States Section of the Combustion Institute, ESSCI 2016, Princeton, NJ.
 1. Patidar, L., Shaikh, T. and Chowdhury, A., Numerical Simulation of Combustion in an n-Heptane and Gaseous Oxygen Rocket.
-In 10th Asia Pacific Conference on Combustion (ASPACC 2015)
+In 10th Asia Pacific Conference on Combustion (ASPACC 2015), Beijing, China.
 1. Shaikh, T., Patidar, L. and Chowdhury, A., Experimental Characterization of a Gasoline-GOX Rocket.
-In 10th Asia Pacific Conference on Combustion (ASPACC 2015)
+In 10th Asia Pacific Conference on Combustion (ASPACC 2015), Beijing, China.